-Summer 2012 in Sweden, Russia, and Finland
+Summer 2016 in Iceland, Norway, and Finland

 The popular view of the Arctic as a region of frozen solitude and remote beauty is now quickly yielding to a more complex series of images: a bellwether of climate change, as the polar ice caps shrink; an energy bonanza, as exploration for oil and gas riches long imagined now become accessible; the venue for a new tourist industry alongside expanded commercial shipping, as the dream of a Northwest (and Northeast) passage becomes a reality; and a zone of interstate confrontation, as all the preceding push the Arctic powers to expanded territorial claims.

 These developments raise multiple policy issues.
 How can conflicting national interests be reconciled?
 Are current treaties sufficient to protect the fragile Arctic ecosystem from the degradation of petroleum prospecting and commercial shipping?
 How will the infrastructure to deal with oil spills or maritime incidents be built?
 Who will defend the interests of the traditional peoples of the Arctic regions?
 A rudimentary international legal framework exists, from the UN Convention on the Law of the Sea to the committees of the ad hoc Arctic Council.
 But it is just that—promising, yet rudimentary—and only beginning to negotiate the many conflicting positions of the main Arctic powers: the U.S., Russia, Canada, Norway and Denmark.
 Will these positions on territorial, economic and environmental issues harden into confrontation, or can the Arctic become the locus of a successful new regime of “global governance”?